 Summary: Is there a format that works both on Windows and Mac?
 Sure!
 From the list above, you'll find that the MPG (MPEG-1) video is compatible with PPT both on PC and Mac.

 To embed video into PowerPoint without any trouble, you can convert videos to MPEG-1.
-FonePaw Video Converter Ultimate can help you have this job done.
-As a processional video converter, FonePaw video Converter can convert your videos to PowerPoint compatible formats like MP4, SWF, WMV, AVI, ASF, and MPG (MPEG-1).
-Besides converting videos to PowerPoint, this software also helps to convert other video and audio formats, such as converting AVI to MP4 and converting M4A to MP3.
+FonePaw Video Converter Ultimate (opens new window) can help you have this job done.
+As a professional video converter, FonePaw Video Converter can convert your videos to PowerPoint compatible formats like MP4, SWF, WMV, AVI, ASF, and MPG (MPEG-1).
+Besides converting videos to PowerPoint, this software also helps to convert other video and audio formats, such as converting AVI to MP4 (opens new window) and converting M4A to MP3.

 Now, download FonePaw Video Converter Ultimate and run it.